cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ## Access Beanstalk using python

-The beanstalk application and all of its associated resources can also be accessed and managed programatically using the boto package in python.
+The beanstalk application and all of its associated resources can also be accessed and managed programatically using boto package in python.

 Here is the link that describes the boto methods available for beanstalk.